lagimik/PartnerCrucible/_posts/2023-03-31-signaltonoise-openai.md

 ## ...

+I think this would be cool in terms of building your own copliot as an example reuse the presentaiton you did.
+2 birds, one stone
 Use cases
 Sentinel copilot
 anytime you would otherwise need to sift through a ton of multi format input